sboxrp/sboxrp-old2/.github/readme.md

 ...
 ```

-The numbers in the steamid is what is used to connect to the server, specifically `90159478763877378`.
+The number in the steamid is what is used to connect to the server, specifically `90159478763877378`.

 In the console (be it sbox.exe, sbox-dev.exe), type: `connect 90159478763877378` to connect to the dedicated server.